Find out more about Bristol Karate Academy

 The training at Bristol Karate Academy promotes good overall health, fitness and well-being for both adults and children.
 The concentration, commitment and dedication required can help you or your child to build a strong, confident and determined character.

 Bristol Karate Academy has had roots in the area for a long time.
-Two of its four core instructors were born in Bristol and all have a passion for the area and for making it a centre of excellence for Traditional Shotokan Karate.
-The oldest dojo in the Academy opened its doors forty years ago in 1978, while the newest dojo opens its doors in September 2017.
+Three of its four core instructors were born in Bristol and all have a passion for the area and for making it a centre of excellence for Traditional Shotokan Karate.
+The oldest dojo in the Academy opened its doors forty years ago in 1978, while the newest dojo opens its doors in September 2018.
 The one thing they have in common is the aim of bringing the highest standard of Traditional Japanese Karate to the people of Bristol.

 Bristol Karate Academy takes its motto, "Virtute et industria" — or by virtue and industry — from the city of Bristol, which dates back to at least 1569.
 The motto reflects the values of the club and fit hand in glove with the core values of traditional Karate-Do.